6–10 hours per PRD. Fix that.

 How is RICE different from ICE scoring?

-ICE (Impact, Confidence, Ease) is a simpler 3-factor model where all factors are typically scored 1–10 and multiplied together.
+ICE (Impact, Confidence, Ease) is a simpler 3-factor model where all factors are typically scored 1 to 10 and multiplied together.
 RICE adds Reach as a separate factor and uses real user counts rather than a relative score, making it more grounded in actual data.
 RICE tends to produce more defensible rankings; ICE is faster to score.

 Which companies use RICE prioritization?

 RICE was popularized by Intercom, where it was developed and documented publicly.
 It's widely used at B2B SaaS companies across all stages.
 Atlassian, HubSpot, and many enterprise product teams use RICE or RICE variants.
-The framework is most valuable in mid-size product teams (5–20 engineers) where multiple feature requests compete for limited sprint capacity.
+The framework is most valuable in mid-size product teams (5 to 20 engineers) where multiple feature requests compete for limited sprint capacity.